srl-labs/learn-srlinux/docs/tutorials/evpn-mh/index.md

     docker exec -it clab-evpn-mh-ce2 bash
     ```

+The fabric comes up with L2 EVPN service deployed and operational.
+You can check the status of the EVPN service using verification commands listed in the [L2 EVPN Basics tutorial](https://learn.srlinux.dev/tutorials/l2evpn/evpn/#verification).

 ## EVPN Multihoming Terminology

 Before we dive into the practicalities, let's look at some terms specific to EVPN multihoming.